vocdoni/docs/src/manager/push-notifications-api.md

 The push notifications service allows organizations to send pop up messages to their users devices.
 Organizations can send notifications at any time and their users do not have to be in the app or using their devices to receive them.

-Currenty the push notifications system used is the Google Firebase Cloud Messassing but any other provider can be easily integrated.
+Currently the push notifications system used is the Google Firebase Cloud Messassing but any other provider can be easily integrated.

 Each user can be subscribed to any organization she wants and be notified for one or more events.